 Toombs County, Georgia (Map It) was created on August 18, 1905 from Emanuel County, Tattnall County, and Montgomery County.
 Toombs County was named in honor of General Robert Toombs (1810 - 85), a U.S. Senator and the Confederate States Secretary of State.

 A Map of Toombs County, Georgia contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Toombs County, GA Courthouse

 The following dates indicates what vital, land, probate, and court records are in Toombs county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.